nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 Always review your insurance needs when policies come up for renewal and when personal circumstances change.
 Renewing with the same provider year after a year yields little in return for your loyalty.
 Instead, compare with other providers to see if you can get a cheaper deal.
 As with any financial plan, review and assess how this experience worked out for you.
 This gives you the chance to remove ’double insuring’ — to check that the same risk is not insured twice (for example, having cover for legal expenses on both your car and home insurance), which would be an unnecessary expenditure.

-# 10. Mobile phones and Insurance
+# 10. Mobile Phones and Insurance

 This insurance product is not cheap as it can typically be between £5 and £20 per month.
 Adding to the fact that you may be paying for a contract with or without a phone.